 Disadvantages of Contract for Difference

 There are entry and exit costs attached to the contract for difference.
 Therefore it is not possible for traders to take advantage of small ups and downs in the prices.
-This inflexibility leads to loss of opportunity for the traders.
+This inflexibility leads to a loss of opportunity for the traders.